alockinalock/macOS-dot-files/README.md

-my dot files for nevoid and Alacritty. stored in .config
+my dot files for neovim and Alacritty. stored in .config

+missing my .tmux_conf